code-and-effect/effective_website/TALK3.md

 http://localhost:3000/validations

-Sure enough, we have a working page here.
+I sure hope we have a working page here!

 # Let's add a quick stylesheet